NevfelEmre/Youtube-MP4-WAV-OPUS-Downloader/Readme.txt

 # YouTube MP4 and WAV Downloader

-This project allows you to download YouTube videos as MP4 or WAV files quickly and easily.
+This project allows you to download YouTube videos as MP4, WAV or OPUS files quickly and easily.

+Fast Download
+No Download Limit
+High Quality

 ## How to Use